risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-trial.md

 :::info

-If you intend to deploy RisingWave in production environments, please use RisingWave Cloud or the Kubernetes Operator for RisingWave.
+If you intend to deploy RisingWave in production environments, please use [RisingWave Cloud](/deploy/risingwave-cloud.md) or [the Kubernetes Operator for RisingWave](/deploy/risingwave-kubernetes.md).
 This is because it has better support for resource management and we conduct comprehensive tests for it.
-See details in [Production](/deploy/risingwave-production.md).
 :::

 The cluster is composed of multiple RisingWave components, including: